mrrogercampbell/intro-to-react-lesson-plan/README.md

 ### The Virtual DOM
-A quick intro to the virtual DOM.
+A quick introduction to the `virtual DOM`.
 Key Takeaways:
 - The `Virtual DOM` is a JavaScript `object` that represents the true `DOM structure`.
 - The `Virtual DOM` allows us to make changes to the true DOM by first altering the virtual DOM, then it renders the changes for us.